NelsonManuelGM/everydayhealthnodejstest/README.md

 > docker-compose up
 ```

+it will run:

-it will run `migrate:up` to execute data migrations and then `start:dev`, this is done automatically.
+1. `migrate:up` to execute data migrations.
+2. `test` to execute unittest.
+3. `test:e2e` to execute end to end test.
+4. `start`, start server.

 ## Swagger